Updated

 -

 Another option is to sign up for a vision discount plan.
-These plans provide savings on services such as eye exams, frames, and lenses for a small monthly fee, but they are not insurance.
+These plans provide savings on services such as eye exams, frames, and lenses for a small monthly fee, but they are not considered insurance plans.

 While Original Medicare doesn’t cover routine vision care, there are options available to ensure your eye health is taken care of.
 Consider whether a Medicare Advantage plan fits your needs or explore standalone vision insurance plans to supplement your Medicare coverage.
 By planning ahead, you can protect your vision and avoid unexpected out-of-pocket expenses.

-Eye health: If you have ongoing eye conditions or a family history of vision issues, look for a plan that offers comprehensive care for these conditions.
+- Eye health If you have ongoing eye conditions or a family history of vision issues, look for a plan that offers comprehensive care.